-The new James Bond cinematic installation 007 ELEMENTS, in Sölden in the Austrian Ötztal Alps opened to the public on July 12th, and it’s mostly inside the top of a mountain.
+The James Bond cinematic installation 007 ELEMENTS, in Sölden in the Austrian Ötztal Alps is mostly inside the top of a mountain.
 Fans of Bond’s 24th film Spectre will recognize the spectacular, snowy location of the futuristic hospital, the Hoffler Klinik, where Bond first meets the sultry Léa Seydoux.
 The scene is set in the converted large glass ice Q restaurant on top of the world where there are 250 mountain peaks over 9,800 feet high.

 Wow is right!

-Sölden was the location for Bond’s eighth film where he appears in the snow.
+Sölden was the location for the eighth Bond film where he appears in the snow.
 Handy, as there are almost ninety miles of ski-runs for the crazy car and other chase scenes.
 We recommend you use skis instead.

 I spoke to Bond movie Art Director Neal Callow, who shot there in early 2015.
-Neal has art directed four James Bond movies so far and is currently working on his fifth, Bond 25, which is not the title, so don’t get excited/not excited.
+Neal has art directed four James Bond movies so far and worked on No Time To Die.

 He is also the Creative Director on the 007 Elements project, which became an expansion of the Hoffler Klinik set in Spectre.
 You enter through a doorway cut into the rock, through a concrete entrance tunnel and into the mountain, no doubt with Shirley Bassey singing “Goldfinger” in your head.
 Which had nothing to do with this by the way.